Shopify/polaris/src/components/AppProvider/README.md

 ### With theme

-With a `theme`, the app provider component will set a logo and theming for the App.
-The logo is used by the [TopBar](https://polaris.shopify.com/components/structure/top-bar) and [ContextualSaveBar](https://polaris.shopify.com/components/forms/contextual-save-bar) components.
+With a `theme`, the app provider component will set theming for the App.
 For theming configuration, see the [ThemeProvider](https://polaris.shopify.com/components/structure/theme-provider) documentation.

 ```jsx
 function AppProviderThemeExample() {